06rishabhbisht/06rishabhbisht/README.md

-💡 Data Analyst with 3+ years of experience in **Business Intelligence, Data Engineering, and Analytics** 📊 Passionate about transforming raw data into **actionable insights** ⚙️ Skilled in building **automated pipelines, dashboards, and scalable data systems** 🎓 Currently enhancing my skills on data tools **ocus on mastering SQL for database querying, Python for advanced analysis and automation, and Excel for quick, ad-hoc data manipulation.**
+💡 Data Analyst with 3+ years of experience in **Business Intelligence, Data Engineering, and Analytics** 📊 Passionate about transforming raw data into **actionable insights** ⚙️ Skilled in building **automated pipelines, dashboards, and scalable data systems** 🎓 Currently enhancing my skills on data tools focus on mastering SQL for database querying, Python for advanced analysis and automation, and Excel for quick, ad-hoc data manipulation.
+⚡ Outside my work, I'm a avid follower of financial news and trends.
+You might also find me on the football pitch, where I apply the same strategic thinking and teamwork principles.

 ---